couchbaselabs/hands_on_n1ql/content/slide-5.md

 Try using different arithmetic and comparison operators.

 For example, N1QL supports BETWEEN.
+Use this to select contacts between the ages of 21 and 65.

 <pre id="example">
-SELECT fname, age, age/7 as dog_years, ROUND(age/10)  AS age_in_decades
+SELECT fname, age as years, age/7 as dog_years, TRUNC(age/10)  AS decades
     FROM contacts
         WHERE age >= 21
 </pre>